aksgoel/Your-Everyday-Masks/README.md

 To start the webhook forwarding run:
     stripe listen --project-name=stripe-payments-demo --forward-to http://localhost:5000/webhook

+Put Webhook Secret Key from Terminal to `.env`

+## Run Instructions

-In the project directory, you can run: ### `npm run start`
+In the project directory, you can run:
+### `npm run start`

 Logs will be written at the root level with filename 'log.txt'

 Server is on port 5000

-This runs both the server and the client
+This runs both the server and the client.
 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />